90 days in South Africa Cape Town cityscape expat guide

 90 days in South Africa Cape Town mountain harbor aerial view

-• Americans get 90 days on arrival — the full stay is covered with no visa prep
+• Americans get 90 days on arrival, and the full stay is covered with no visa prep

 • Three months allows you to experience Cape Town, the Winelands, the Garden Route, and the Safari regions